bobtsang28/bobtsang28.github.io/_projects/2025-11-15-summer's-end.md

 image: '/images/project-11.jpg'
 ---

-"You know, I keep thinking... what if this is the last time we meet?"
+'You know, I keep thinking... what if this is the last time we meet?'

 Years ago, a man left his hometown for the city.
 Now, a couple of summers later than he planned, he comes back hoping to find the girl who had once been everything.
 Over the years, their text messages dwindled into empty exchanges, until they quietly slipped out of each other’s lives.